 A student who has previously attended Bishop State as a credit student (after high school/GED) and is returning to the College after a break in continuous enrollment is considered a returning (readmit) student.
 Students who have attended the College within the past year do not need to reapply.
 Students who only attended the College as a dual enrollment student should apply as a first-time freshman if he or she plans to attend the College after high school graduation.

 Required Admission Documentation:

 - One primary form of Identification (unexpired government issued photo ID)

 - Official high school / GED transcript documenting graduation if not already submitted

 - Official college transcripts from all previously attended institutions after last attending Bishop State*

 Readmission to Specialized Programs: Students seeking readmission to specialized programs, such as Nursing and Physical Therapist Assistant, should refer to the programs section of the catalog for that particular program.

-*Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an intuition other than the one the Baccalaureate Degree was awarded.
+*Applicants who have completed an Associate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an intuition other than the one the Associate Degree was awarded.
 Some programs may require all college transcripts be submitted regardless of the degree that was obtained.